 Good Hotel Guide Review

-all year except Christmas/New Year, ‘occasionally at other times’.
+all year except Christmas/New Year and ‘occasional’ other times.

 drawing room, dining room, sitting room/library, in-room TV (Freeview), 2½-acre gardens, unsuitable for disabled.